udasibharat1/Portfolio-/README.md

 # Personal Projects

--**Roll a dice in flutter.**
+# Roll a Dice App

-- **Project Description:** This is made for learning purpose to get hands on in flutter.
-This is my first app in flutter.This is a very basic app which contains the login to roll a dice when user clicks on the roll a dice button.
-I have also added vedio of the app in the named roll a dice vedio
+This app is built for learning purposes to get hands-on experience with Flutter.
+It's my first app in Flutter, and it demonstrates the basic functionality of rolling a dice when the user clicks on the "Roll a Dice" button.

+## Features
+- Simple and clean UI
+- Random dice roll functionality
+- Interactive button to trigger dice roll

+## Demo Video
+Check out the demo video of the app [here](./roll_a_dice_video.mp4).

+## Screenshots
 <p align="center">
   <img src="https://github.com/udasibharat1/Portfolio-/blob/main/Roll_a_dice_2.png" alt="Large Image" width="150" height="300" hspace="20">
  <img src="https://github.com/udasibharat1/Portfolio-/blob/main/roll_four_number.png" alt="Large Image" width="150" height="300" hspace="20">
   <img src="https://github.com/udasibharat1/Portfolio-/blob/main/roll_three_number.png" alt="Large Image" width="150" height="300" hspace="20">
   <img src="https://github.com/udasibharat1/Portfolio-/blob/main/roll_two_number.png" alt="Large Image" width="150" height="300" hspace="20">
 </p>

+## Technologies Used
+- **Flutter**: The framework used for building the app.
+- **Dart**: The programming language used in Flutter.

+## Purpose
+This app was developed to help me understand the basics of Flutter and its components, such as widgets, state management, and event handling.
+It's a foundational project that sets the stage for more complex applications in the future.

+## Conclusion
+This simple app is just the beginning of my Flutter journey.
+I look forward to building more sophisticated and feature-rich applications as I continue to learn and grow as a developer.

 ---